Our votes for the best electric heaters for RVs!

 What to Look For in Electric Heaters for RVs

 When shopping around for the best RV heater, be sure to consider these 3 tips about important features.

 Tip 2.
 Figure Out Your Square Footage

 Another top feature you will want to know is how many square feet the heater will cover.
-There is no use buying a heater that does not have enough power to warm your rig.
+You may be happy with a personal heater, or you may want to keep your living room warm in the evenings.

 Tip 3.
 Get One with a Remote Control

 I recommend purchasing an electric heater with a remote control.
-When it’s cold outside, the last thing you want to do is move from your cozy bed.
-A remote control allows you to stay warm while also adjusting your RV’s temperature.
+When it's cold outside, the last thing you want to do is move from underneath your cozy blanket.
+A remote control allows you to stay warm while also adjusting your RV's temperature.